crudolfs/gatling-realtime-monitoring-aws-cdk/README.md

 # Gatling Realtime Monitoring in AWS ECS
-This repository contains the infrastructure as code and Docker images for a Gatling setup with support for realtime monitoring (as described [here](https://gatling.io/docs/current/realtime_monitoring/)).
+This repository contains the AWS infrastructure as code and Docker images for a Gatling setup with support for realtime monitoring (as described [here](https://gatling.io/docs/current/realtime_monitoring/)).

 ## Architecture